codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 Not all CFF `references` can be assumed to be `softwareRequirements`, as `references` can contain arbitrary other work that the software builds on.
-The same is even more clearly true for `softwareSuggestions`.
+The same is true for `softwareSuggestions`.
 `references` therefore should not be included automatically in either, without further manual verification.